Promptorium/promptorium/docs/README.md

 From a high-level perspective, Promptorium is a modular and configurable terminal prompt builder.

 On a more technical level, Promptorium is a ***command-line tool*** that generates a prompt based on a configuration file.
-It does so by setting the shell's prompt to the output of a command, without using the shell's built-in functionalities.
+It does so by setting the shell's prompt to the output of a command, without relying on the shell's built-in functionalities.
 This means that promptorium is almost completely **shell agnostic**.

 ## Get Started
-To start using promptorium, you need to install it on your system.
+To start using promptorium, you first need to install it on your system.

 :::note
 Make sure you are using a patched [Nerdfont](https://www.nerdfonts.com/) for your terminal.
 We recommend using [Fira Code](https://github.com/tonsky/FiraCode) or [JetBrains Mono](https://www.jetbrains.com/lp/mono/).